Westdale, Hamilton: Education

-Aside from McMaster University, four public schools are located in Westdale: Westdale Secondary School, École secondaire Georges-P.-Vanier, Dalewood Middle School, and George R. Allan Elementary School (1927–2014).
-The latter school has recently undergone an expansion in order to accommodate students from Ainslie Wood's Prince Philip Elementary School.
+Aside from McMaster University, four public schools are located in Westdale: Westdale Secondary School, École secondaire Georges-P.-Vanier, Dalewood Middle School, and Cootes Paradise Elementary School.
+Cootes Paradise Elementary School was previously known as George R. Allan; however, the name was changed when the school underwent an expansion to accommodate students from Ainslie Wood's Prince Philip Elementary School.
 As a result of the merger, the new school was named Cootes Paradise Elementary School in September 2014.